TheSecretSquad/chess/README.md

 I'll setup the test for it.

 As far as the name of the method goes, I think they all come with their own interesting semantic implications.
-It's a close call between `chooseSquare(s)` and `activate(s)`.
+It's a close call between `game.chooseSquare(s)` and `game.activate(s)`.

+I decided to go with `game.chooseSquare(s)` for now only because it seems closest to the domain.
+Can you think of any reason one of the other names might be better?

+For the same reason we changed `game.showMovesFor(s)` to `game.chooseSquare(s)`, I changed `board.showMovesForOn(s, movesOutput)` to `board.sendMovesForTo(s, movesReceiver)`; and changed `MovesOutput` to `MovesReceiver`.
+What do you think about this?

+You had said earlier:
+> How about you think of a method we can add to game that is usable right now such that we could show the game to another and they can see it is working?

+I'm not sure I understand this.
+If we show the game to another, what should they see?
+Are the tests passing proof enough that it's working?